ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 For example:
 If you store a document as a grayscale PNG, you can get small file sizes without introducing any compression artifacts.
-However, all common apps will give you a grayscale JPEG image with much bigger file sizes and worse image quality, just because JPEG is what people are familiar with.
+However, all the popular apps will give you a grayscale JPEG image with a much bigger file size and worse image quality, just because JPEG is what people are familiar with.

 Or maybe I'm giving them too much credit